 Here endeth the science!

-(All of the following information is from the Blaenavon Heritage Centre:)
+(All of the following information is from the Blaenafon Heritage Centre:)

 Population and the use of child labour

-- In 1841 the Blaenavon company employed about 2,000 people, 174 of whom were children under 13 years of age.
-That year Government inspectors visited Blaenavon and other mining and iron-making districts in Britain.
+- In 1841 the Blaenafon company employed about 2,000 people, 174 of whom were children under 13 years of age.
+That year Government inspectors visited Blaenafon and other mining and iron-making districts in Britain.
 Their findings shocked the country and a law was passed in 1842 which made it illegal for women and boys under 10 years of age to work underground.

 - In 1850 inspectors again visited the mining areas.
-The Blaenavon Company was criticized when 70 women and girls were found working underground in its mines, 8 years after this was made illegal.
+The Blaenafon Company was criticized when 70 women and girls were found working underground in its mines, 8 years after this was made illegal.